mudrap17/wordpress-terraform-docker/README.md

 ```

 ### For testing the backup
-1. Edit ``main.tf`` file at line 73 to add absolute path for your backup folder
+1. Edit ``main.tf`` file at line 73 to add absolute path for your backup folder:
 ```
    variable "backup_host_path" {
     type = string
     default = "path/to/backup"
    }
 ```
-2. Spin up a terraform environment, which includes the Wordpress website, MySQL database and a backup container
+2. Spin up a terraform environment, which includes the Wordpress website, MySQL database and a backup container:
 ```
 terraform init
 terraform plan